IMF777/cdo-pkg/packages/sem/README.md

 # Sem Documentation

-Sem is a small, compact UI library for modifying on-screen elements with profound ease.
+Sem is a small, compact UI package for modifying on-screen elements with profound ease.
 Access or modify elements as if they were JavaScript objects.

 Sem has a build of ```window```.
 It supports both local and global importing.